Android518-2017/01-calculator/README.md

 1. Go to your fork of the original caluclator
 2. Clone your fork onto your computer
 3. Create a branch ex: addstyles `git branch addstyles;git checkout addstyles`
-4. make your style/theme changes, as you modify and test be sure to :
+4. make your style/theme changes, using this code as an example, my slide deck and https://developer.android.com/guide/topics/ui/look-and-feel/themes.html
+5. as you modify and test be sure to :
 ```
 git add .
 git commit